masjadaan/TechSecurityArticles/Cryptography/CBCBitFlipAttack/CBCBitFlipAttack.md

 cd TechSecurityArticles/Cryptography/CBCBitFlipAttack/application
 ./app.py

-# in a broswer navigate to
+# in a browser navigate to
 http://127.0.0.1:5000/
 ```